htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   to do file transfers with the
   `Open Science Data Federation (OSDF) <https://osg-htc.org/services/osdf.html>`_.
   :jira:`2100`

+- HTCondor now does a better job of cleaning up inner cgroups left behind by glidein pilots.
+  :jira:`2081`

 - Added new configuration option :macro:`<Keyword>_HOOK_PREPARE_JOB_ARGS`
   to allow the passing of arguments to specified prepare job hooks.